sunsided/pddl-rs/README.md

 # PDDL parser (work in progress)

-A PDDL 3.1 parser implementation in Rust.
+A PDDL 3.1 parser implementation in Rust based on [nom](https://crates.io/crates/nom).
+See [`src/briefcase_world.rs`](src/briefcase_world.rs) for an example.

+Parser and domain/problem types can be used separately and will be completely decoupled through crate features in the future.

+### ⚠️ Caveat Emptor

+At this point the parser supports all domain and problem definition elements required to fully describe a PDDL 3.1 (and earlier) environment.

+However, some enum variants are currently inaccessible to external users of the crate.
+This is where some work is still required.

-## Implemented BNF Elements
+## Supported Elements

-Parsers were implemented for the following elements listed in the paper:
+Parsers were implemented based on the BNF elements listed in the paper:

 > "Complete BNF description of PDDL 3.1 (completely corrected)",
 > _Daniel L. Kovacs_